robinhood/faust/docs/userguide/application.rst

     .. seealso::

-        Can also be set this using :option:`faust worker --datadir` option, but a default can be passed as a keyword argument to :class:`App`.
+        Can also be set this using :option:`faust --datadir` option, but a default can be passed as a keyword argument to :class:`App`.

 `commit_interval`